mgoellnitz/JFileSync3/README.md

 This software was developed because I personally needed a easy to use syncing tool to have everyday backups of highly confidential material - business and private.
 And none of the services I came accross could suite these needs.

-It is havily based on the work of Jens Heidrich and the JFileSystem 2.2
+It is havily based on the work of Jens Heidrich and the JFileSync2.2

 JFileSync is a SourceForge project and available via the following URL: http://jfilesync.sourceforge.net/